camaraproject/Governance/ProjectCharter.md

 If any Project participant raises objections, the Project participants work together towards a solution that all involved can accept.
 This solution is again subject to [lazy consensus](https://couchdb.apache.org/bylaws.html#lazy).

-In case no consensus can be found, but a decision one way or the other must be made, any participant may call a formal majority vote.
+In case no consensus can be found, but a decision one way or the other must be made, any Project participant may call a formal majority vote.

 **Majority vote**